kard-financial/kard-postman/README.md

 ## [A. Cardholders](https://developer.getkard.com/#tag/Users)

 ### I. Aggregators
-Your application allows cardholders to register cards from other programs.
-In general, the cardholder cardBIN is not known at rewards program program inception, so the UI must capture cardBIN and cardLastFour when the user is being created.
+Your application allows cardholders to link cards from other programs.
+As a result, transactions may originate from a variety of different card networks, so the UI must capture cardBIN and cardLastFour when the user is being created.

 Code Recipe: